apes-soft/tinker/README.md

 already been taken into account entailing less and less work.
 Omar has, more or less, run into this problem.

-Current thinking is to associate a *cost* for each atom.
+Current thinking is to associate a *cost* to each atom.
+WF currently working on this.
 This will then help us perform a load balanced split of the loops across the different processes.
-We know the cost will be:

-* Proportional to the valence of the atom.
-* The valence of the nearest neighbours up to a separation of the 5 direct bonds.
-* Atoms with a lower id will have a higher cost because their interaction will count for both atoms.

-By traversing the neighbour list it may be possible to associate this cost once.
+By traversing the neighbour list it may be possible to associate this cost once at the start although it may be necessary to have more than one cost if these prove to be different for the different type of calculations.

-However, Weronika has dome some preliminary work and determined that something else is at play - we need to check whether interactions that are further off from an atom have equal costs.

 # To do